Blockstream/docs/liquid/quickstart.rst

 Configuring Liquid
 ------------------

 If you do not run a Bitcoin node on the same machine as your Liquid node, you can tell Liquid to not connect to it on startup.
 To do this we need to add a setting to Liquid's configuration file.
-Depending on the Operating System you are using.
+Depending on the operating system you are using.

 Linux